A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Experiments

 \subsection{Stability to Incomplete Data}

-Missing data are a vital factor that impacts the stability of SNN models and can be caused by different reasons.
-To examine our model performance on incomplete data, we consider two typical data loss scenarios: event loss and frame loss.
-For the case of event loss, we randomly remove sparse events from the original data with an event loss rate, whereas for the frame loss, event-based frames are randomly dropped with a frame loss rate.
+Missing data are vital factors that impact the stability of SNN models and can be caused by different reasons.
+To examine the performance of our model for incomplete data, we consider two typical data loss scenarios: event loss and frame loss.
+For the case of event loss, we randomly remove sparse events from the original data based on a given event loss rate.
+For the the case of frame loss, event-based frames are randomly dropped according to a given frame loss rate.
 Similarly, the best pre-trained group of SNN models is employed to assess their performance on incomplete data.
-In Figs.~\ref{fig8}(a)-\ref{fig8}(c), we present the average accuracy of different SNN models for both event loss (left) and frame loss (right) on three datasets.
+In Figs.~\ref{fig9}(a)-\ref{fig9}(c), we present the average accuracies of different SNN models for both event loss (left) and frame loss (right) on three datasets.
 As expected, the performance of different SNN models decreases with increasing event and frame loss rates.
-On all datasets, the SCTFA-SNN model can stably maintain higher accuracy than that of the BL-SNN, STFA-SNN, and CTFA-SNN models for all event and frame loss rates.
-Compared with the event loss, we identify that the superiority of the SCTFA-SNN model is much more noticeable than the case of frame loss.
-This might be because event loss deteriorates the information representation for all input frames, whereas frame loss does not impact the information representation of the data used.
-Overall, our findings indicate an excellent stability of the SCTFA-SNN model to incomplete data.
+For all datasets, it can bee seen that the SCTFA-SNN model stably maintains higher accuracy than that of the BL-SNN, STFA-SNN, and CTFA-SNN models for all event and frame loss rates.
+Compared with the event loss, we identify that the superiority of the SCTFA-SNN model is much more noticeable than the frame loss scenario.
+This might be because event loss deteriorates the information representation for all input frames, whereas frame loss does not impact the information representations of the data used.
+Overall, our findings indicate the excellent stability of the SCTFA-SNN model to incomplete data.